mattia6690/MonalisR/README.md

 * spatial and data plots of locations (or stations) of interest
 * download and storage of the desired dataset(s)<br>

-The functions are devided in these three central by their naming convention utilizing the prefixes *get*, *plot* and *download*
+For earch database the respective functions are devided according to the three tasks.
+Following that, th naming conventions utilize the prefixes *get*, *plot* and *download*

 ### DB01: The MONALISA Database